 Popular culture.
-Cultural elements (beliefs, norms, material objects, artistic expressions) that are part of the everyday life of a people.
+Cultural elements (beliefs, norms, material objects) that are part of the everyday life of a people.

 Population.
-In social research, the entire group of people that the researcher is studying.
+In social research this term refers to the total group of people that the researcher is studying.
 For very large groups, sampling is usually undertaken.

 Population density.
 The number of people who live in a given area.
-This is usually measured by the number of people per square mile (in the US) or kilometre (in Canada).
+This is usually measured by the number of people per square mile.

 Population replacement level.
-A situation in which the birth rate and the death rate in a particular area are about equal, thus leading to zero population growth.
+A condition in which the birth rate and the death rate are about equal, thus leading to zero population growth.

 Positivism.
 A philosophical position according to which there are close ties between the social and natural sciences, which share a common logical framework.
 Accurate observation, description, and measurement are considered critical in this perspective.

-Post-industrial society.
+Postindustrial societies.
 A society based on the production of services and information rather than material goods.
-This is a notion advocated by those who believe that the industrial order is passing.
-See also Hyperindustrialism.
+A notion advocated by those who believe that the industrial order is passing.
+(See also Hyper-industrial society.)

 Postmodernism.
-A theoretical perspective, widespread in cultural studies and anthropology, that is based on the idea that there is no objective social reality but that different realities are constructed in the minds of individuals from the words and images (or discourse) exchanged between people.
+A theoretical perspective--widespread in cultural studies and anthropology--that is based on the idea that there is no objective social reality, but that different realities are constructed in the minds of individuals from the words and images (or discourse) between people.

 Power.
-The ability to achieve aims or further the interests that one holds even when opposed by others.
+The ability to achieve aims or further the interests you hold even when opposed by others.

 Power elite.
-According to C. Wright Mills, men in the highest positions of government, corporations, and the military, who hold enormous power in modern industrial societies.
+According to C. Wright Mills the power elite are men in the highest positions of government, corporations and the military who hold enormous power in modern industrial societies.

 Poverty line.
 The amount of income that it takes to maintain a family at a basic level.
 This amount is often determined by government.

-Pre-industrial society.
+Pre-industrial societies.
 A broad classification of all modes of production that came before industrialism.
-The most common of these are hunting-and-gathering, horticultural, pastoral, and agrarian societies.
+The most common of which are Hunting and gathering, Horticultural, Pastoral, and Agrarian.

 Prejudice.
-The holding of unfounded ideas about a group that are resistant to change.
+The holding of unfounded ideas about a group, ideas that are resistant to change.

 Prestige.
-Social respect accorded to individuals or groups because of the status of their position.
+Social respect accorded to an individual or group because of the status of their position.

 Primacy of the infrastructure.
-Marvin Harris’s idea that when trying to understand or explain a widespread social practice or belief, one must always begin with an examination of the relationship between infrastructure and the environment.
-Harris originally called this the principle of infrastructural determinism, a somewhat unfortunate choice of terminology since Harris explicitly recognizes the probabilistic nature of the relationship.
-Because of misunderstandings and misinterpretations, Harris later renamed this principle the primacy of the infrastructure.
+When trying to understand or explain a widespread social practice or belief, Marvin Harris urges, always begin with an examination of infrastructural-environmental relations.
+He calls this the principle of infrastructural determinism (a somewhat unfortunate choice of terminology since Harris explicitly recognizes the probabilistic nature of the relationships).
+Because of misunderstandings and misinterpretations, Harris later renames this principle the primacy of the infrastructure.

 Primary deviance.
-A deviant act; the violation of a norm.
+The deviant act itself, the violation of a norm.

 Primary group.
-A typically small group of individuals standing in an enduring personal relationship to one another.
-Examples include parents, spouses, or close friends.
-See also Secondary group.
+A typically small group of individuals standing in an enduring personal relationship to one another--examples would include parents, spouse, or close friends.
+(See also Secondary group.)

 Primary group structure.
-In sociocultural materialism, structural groups in which members tend to interact on an intimate basis.
-These groups perform many functions including regulating production, reproduction, socialization, and education, and enforcing social discipline.
-Primary and secondary group structure is the basic dichotomy of social structure used in sociocultural materialism; together they encompass all human organisations.
-Examples include the structure of families, communities, voluntary organizations, and friendship networks.
-See also Secondary group structure and Structure.
+A term used in sociocultural materialism to refer to structural groups in which members tend to interact on an intimate basis.
+They perform many functions such as regulating production, reproduction, socialization, education, and enforcing social discipline.
+Examples include family, community, voluntary organizations, and friendship networks.
+(See also Structure and Secondary group structure.)

-Primary labour market.
-The economic position of individuals engaged in occupations that provide secure jobs and good benefits and working conditions.
-See also Secondary labour market.
+Primary labor market.
+The term refers to the economic position of individuals engaged in occupations that provide secure jobs, and good benefits and working conditions.
+(See also Secondary labor market.).

 Primary needs.
-Karl Marx’s term for natural needs that we are born with, including the need for food, water, and shelter.
-See also Secondary needs.
+A term used by Karl Marx to refer to natural needs that we are born with rather than learn; this would include such needs as food, water, and shelter.
+(See also Secondary needs.)

 Primary sector.
-That part of a modern economy based on the extraction of natural resources directly from the natural environment, including such industries as mining and agricultural production.
+That part of a modern economy based on the extraction of natural resources directly from the natural environment--includes such areas as mining and agricultural production.

 Private health care.
-Fee-for-service health care available only to those who pay the full cost of the services.
+Fee-for-service health care available only to those who pay the full cost of them.

 Profane.
-Pertaining to elements of society that belong to the ordinary everyday world rather than to the realm of the supernatural.
-See also Sacred.
+Elements of society that belong to the ordinary everyday world rather than the supernatural.
+(See also Sacred.)

-Profession.
-An occupation that requires extensive educational qualifications, has high social prestige, and is subject to codes of conduct laid down by central bodies (or professional associations).
+Professions.
+Occupations requiring extensive educational qualifications, with high social prestige, subject to codes of conduct laid down by central bodies (or professional associations).

 Proletariat.
-A Marxist term for the class of industrial workers who have nothing to sell on the free market except their labour.
+Marxist term that refers to the class of industrial workers who have nothing to sell on the free market except their labor.

 Propaganda.
 Information that is systematically spread by an organization to further its agenda.

 Property crime.
-A crime such as theft that does not physically harm an individual.
+Crimes such as theft of property without physically harming an individual.

 Psychoanalytic theory.
-A psychological theory positing that the unconscious shapes much of human behaviour.
+A psychological theory positing that the unconscious shapes much of human behavior.

 Qualitative research.
-Relatively unstructured research that is more open to indirect observation and interpretation.
-The many qualitative techniques include participant observation, content analysis, and focus groups.
+Less structured research more open to indirect observation and interpretation.
+There are many qualitative techniques such as participant observation, content analysis, or focus groups.

 Quantitative research.
-Relatively structured research that focuses on the collection of discrete data and systematic analysis.
+Structured research focused upon the collection of discreet data and systematic analysis.

 Racial profiling.
-The use of race as the primary criterion to decide whether to subject an individual to more intensive scrutiny by agents of social control such as police or airport security.
+The use of race as the primary criteria to decide whether or not to subject an individual to more intensive scrutiny on the part of agents of social control (such as police, or airport security).

 Racism.
-The attribution of inferiority to a particular racial category.
+Attributing inferiority to a particular racial category.
 Racism is a specific form of prejudice focused on race.

-Radical movement.
-A social movement that seeks fundamental change in the sociocultural system.
+Radical movements.
+Social movements that seek fundamental change in the sociocultural system.

 Random sample.
-A sample of a research study population in which each individual in the population has an equal chance of being selected.
+A technique of drawing a sample of a population in which each individual has an equal chance of being selected.

 Rape.
 The use of force to compel one individual to engage in a sexual act with another.

 Rationalism.
-The reliance on logic, observation, and reason to guide one’s behaviour and beliefs.
+The reliance on logic, observation, and reason to guide one’s behavior and beliefs.

 Rationality.
-A mental state characterized by coherent thought processes that are goal oriented, and are based on a cost-benefit evaluation.
+Mental state characterized by coherent thought processes, that are goal oriented, and based on cost-benefit evaluation.

-Reactionary movement.
-A social movement bent on resisting change or advocating for the return to an earlier order.
+Reactionary movements.
+Social movements bent on resisting change or advocating the return to an earlier order.

 Recidivism rate.
-The percentage of ex-convicts who are convicted of new offences after being released from prison.
+The percentage of ex-convicts who are convicted of new offenses after being released from prison.

 Reciprocity.
 A system of the exchange of goods based on social ties.

 Reference group.
-The group that one identifies with and looks to for standards of behaviour, values, beliefs, and attitudes.
+The group one identifies with and looks to for standards of behavior, values, beliefs, and attitudes.

 Reform movement.
-A social movement concerned with implementing a limited program of social change.
-Examples include changing the health care system to provide universal access to care or reasserting government regulation over the actions of corporations.
+A social movement concerned to implement a limited program of social change, say changing the health care system to provide universal access to care.

 Relations of production.
-Marx’s term for the social relations that people enter into through their participation in economic life.
-Relations of production are socially patterned and independent of the wills and purposes of the individuals involved.
-The primary distinction between those individuals is whether they are owners of the forces of production or have only their labour to sell.
+The social relations people enter into through their participation in economic life.
+They are socially patterned, independent of the wills and purposes of the individuals involved; the primary distinction is whether they are owners of the forces of production or have only their labor to sell.

 Relative deprivation.
 A perceived disadvantage in social or economic standing based on a comparison to others in a society.

 Relative poverty.
-Poverty defined by reference to the living standards of the majority in a given society.
+Poverty defined by reference to the living standards of the majority in any given society.

 Reliability.
-The probability that a given measure would be the same if measured again.
+The likelihood or probability that a given measure would be the same if measured again.
 Not all measures are reliable.